 The Tempisque River flows from north to south and draws nature’s border dividing the coast from mountains spanning Guanacaste’s border.
 In the mountains of Guanacaste, east of the coast, but visible from the beaches, there is an impressive collection of national parks and volcanoes.
 These parks and peaks span 70+ miles and include Parque Nacional Rincon de la Vieja, Parque Nacional Guanacaste and Parque Nacional Volcano Tenorio.

 Starting at the southern point of the man-made Lake Arenal, the Tilaran Mountains stretch to the Pacific coast in the southeast of the province.
 The mostly two-lane, but relatively flat Inter-American Highway runs north into the Guanacaste Province.
-This the the main artery of land transportation through Guanacaste, offering quick travel to many of the mountain and coastal destinations of Costa Rica.
+This the main artery of land transportation through Guanacaste, offering quick travel to many of the mountain and coastal destinations of Costa Rica.
 The secondary roads from the Inter-American explore the tropical dry forest down to the beach and into the mountains and volcanoes.

 Tourism in Guancaste

 Guanacaste is a perfect destination for travelers visiting Costa Rica.
-Many travelers come to Costa Rica and don’’t ever leave Guanacaste.
+Many travelers come to Costa Rica and don’t ever leave Guanacaste.
 This popular Costa Rican province receives very little rain and has consistent heat from approximately November through April, the dry season.
 A wet season typically spans from late May to November.

-The pace at which Guanacaste’s tourism industry and market have grown and developed is significantly faster that any other province and area of the country.
-Guanacaste is home to Costa Rica’s other major international airport, which is located about 10 minutes west of the center of town of Liberia and a short 35 minute transfer to some of the closest beach towns.
+The pace at which Guanacaste’s tourism industry and the market have grown and developed is significantly faster than any other province and area of the country.
+Guanacaste is home to Costa Rica’s other major international airport, which is located about 10 minutes west of the center of the town of Liberia and a short 35-minute transfer to some of the closest beach towns.
 Liberia International Airport is an ever-growing and very popular airport for travelers to use.
 This is the other primary access point for many travelers visiting Costa Rica.
 For travelers looking to stay at the beach or focus on a specific water sport, such as surfing, deep-sea fishing or scuba diving, the Liberia International Airport makes the most sense for ease of accessibility.

-To the south of Cocos there are some fantastic beaches including: Cuajiniquil, Ocotal, Pan de Azucar, Potrero, Flamingo, Brasilito, Conchal, Langosta, Avellana, Junquillal, Manzanillo, Ostinal, Nosara amongst many more.
+To the south of Cocos there are some fantastic beaches including Cuajiniquil, Ocotal, Pan de Azucar, Potrero, Flamingo, Brasilito, Conchal, Langosta, Avellana, Junquillal, Manzanillo, Ostinal, Nosara amongst many more.
 Many of these beaches have world-class surfing waves; however, not all of them attract the surfing crowd.
 Many of these beaches are excellent for swimming, fishing, walking and taking photos.
 Each beach has its own “personality” and beach hopping is one of the best activities to do!

 Planning a Costa Rica Destination Wedding?
 Guanacaste is also a wonderful place to host a destination wedding.
 The weather tends to be quite dry and fairly predictable, making it a suitable location for a successful wedding.
 Note: We can plan your entire destination wedding, so contact us if we can help plan your wedding.